vitaly-t/pg-promise/README.md

 * [Learn by Example] - the quickest way to get started with this library
 * [Protocol API] - all the latest protocol documentation
 * [Wiki Pages](https://github.com/vitaly-t/pg-promise/wiki) - all the documentation references
-* [TypeScript](https://github.com/vitaly-t/pg-promise/tree/master/typescript) declarations for the library
+* [TypeScript 2.x](https://github.com/vitaly-t/pg-promise/tree/master/typescript) declarations for the library

 # Testing